More about Gregath Publishing Company | Back to Press Area

 - they made their escape to southern Oklahoma.

 It was a resounding victory for Southern arms.
-It was one of the most successful raids of the War Between the States; both houses of the Confederate Congress passed acts of special commendation for Gano's and Watie's commands in January of 1865.
+It was one of the most successful raids of the Civil War; both houses of the Confederate Congress passed acts of special commendation for Gano's and Watie's commands in January of 1865.

 The author, who has written the award-winning documentary, "Last Raid at Cabin Creek," has established himself as the outstanding authority on both of the two Battles of Cabin Creek.
 He has obviously mastered a great mass of documentation to write this impressive book, and he has also employed hitherto unused materials in writing his magnum opus.

-At $49.95, the book may seem just a bit expensive, but it must be borne in mind that prosaic and (truthfully) uninteresting (not to mention unreadable) books on the War Between the States published by university presses now routinely bear a price of $35 to $45 for very much less of a book.
+At $49.95, the book may seem just a bit expensive, but it must be borne in mind that prosaic and (truthfully) uninteresting (not to mention unreadable) books on the Civil War published by university presses now routinely bear a price of $35 to $45 for very much less of a book.

-In sum, a tour de force of War Between the States and Oklahoma history; meticulously researched and well-written, interesting and informative, scholarly and readable.
+In sum, a tour de force of Civil War and Oklahoma history; meticulously researched and well-written, interesting and informative, scholarly and readable.
 A real contribution to the literature of this state.

 Click here to read another book review of this publication.